 • patients with suspected LVO for whom IVT is contraindicated should be transferred directly to a CSC after prior consultation (AHA/ASA 2019 IIb/C-EO)

-When the patient should be transferred primarily to a center providing endovascular treatment
+When the patient should be primarily transferred to a center providing endovascular treatment

-presumed LVO < 4.5h from the onset of symptoms, if the time of IVT initiation would not differ significantly between SC and CSC
+presumed LVO < 4.5h from the onset of symptoms if the time of IVT initiation would not differ significantly between SC and CSC

 an acute stroke patient with a known absolute contraindication to IVT (anticoagulant therapy, endocarditis, aortic dissection, recent delivery, etc.)